WHAT ARE BED BUGS?

 HOW DO YOU GET BED BUGS IN THE FIRST PLACE?

-Bed bugs get their name due to them feeding on people when asleep in bed.
+Bed bugs get their name due to them biting and feeding on people when asleep in bed, or anywhere else someone sleeps on a regular basis.

 They were all but eliminated back in the 1950s when the pesticide DDT was used.
-Since this is no longer in use they have made a massive resurgence over the last decade or so, leading to increased home infestations.
+Since this is no longer allowed, they have been able to make a massive resurgence over the last decade or so, leading to increased infestations.

 So, what is the main cause of bed bugs?
-There are several ways they find their way into your home, and listed below are the 3 most common:
+Well, there are several ways they find their way into your home, and listed below are the 3 most common:

-But the No. 1 way you get these pests is by staying in hotels, resorts, and similar types of overnight accommodation.
+But the No. 1 most common way to get bed bugs is by staying in hotels, resorts, and similar types of overnight accommodation.

 Your accommodation can be spotlessly clean but it doesn’t mean it won’t have bed bugs.
-Bed bugs are often associated with filthy places, but this just a myth, so always carry out a bed bug inspection every time you stay in a hotel.
+These pests are often associated with filthy places, but this just a myth, as they are not attracted to dirt and can be found in the cleanest hotels.
+So, always carry out a bed bug inspection every time you stay in any overnight accommodation.

 Bed bugs will get into your suitcases and bags and onto your clothes and then hitch a ride back home with you where you’ll soon have a bed bug problem.